k2-fsa/icefall/egs/mgb2/ASR/RESULTS.md

 ```

-and the following command for decoding
+and the following command for nbest decoding

 ```
 ./conformer_ctc/decode.py \